Help and Advice on Certain Conditions...

 Fungal infections are not always easy to diagnose as other conditions such as psoriasis, traumatic damage and nail varnish damage can give a similar appearance to the nail.

-If a positive result is obtained, then anti-fungal nail paints can be supplied by the podiatrist or in cases where the root of the nail has become infected oral medication prescribed by the patientís GP may be appropriate.
+If a positive result is obtained, then anti-fungal nail paints can be supplied by the podiatrist or in cases where the root of the nail has become infected we can now offer the Clearanail treatment.
+(Please see more information under Advanced Technology)

 Fungal nail infections are very resistant to treatment .
 Early diagnosis is the key to success.